laurenforrest/starter-hugo-academic2/content/applicants/3. good fit/index.md

 ---
 This list is not exhaustive, and sometimes “fit” is not entirely quantifiable (much to my chagrin).
-With those caveats aside, some general indicators of good fit might be:
+With those caveats aside, some general indicators of good fit are below.
+However, please note that my review process is holistic.
+Competitive applicants don't have to have all of the indicators below.
+If you have most of the below indicators, I'd encourage you to apply!

 **1. You want a research career focused on eating disorders and/or suicide.** i.e., you want to publish papers, you want to be savyy with stats/methods, etc., and you want your expertise to be in eating disorders and/or suicide.